99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   this is done with an access point policy.

 - S3 Object lambda
-  if u want to run a function before its being retrieved, use and object lambda access point.
+  if you want to run a function before its being retrieved, use and object lambda access point.
   ex: adding watermark specific for the user, resizing, converting the data

 S3 can host static websites and have the accessible public with a policy